GluuFederation/docs-oxd-prod/3.1.3/sources/libraries/languages/csharp/index.md

 oxd-csharp can communicate with the oxd server via sockets or HTTPS.

-Below are minimal configuration examples for sockets and https transport.
+Below are minimal configuration examples for sockets and HTTPS transport.
 The [oxd_config.json](https://github.com/GluuFederation/oxd-csharp/blob/3.1.3/GluuDemoWebsite/oxd_config.json) file contains a full list of configuration parameters and sample values.

 !!!
 Note
     The client hostname should be a valid hostname (FQDN), not a localhost or an IP Address